Open-Systems-Pharmacology/docs/part-4/model-building-components.md

 To **remove an object from the reference list**, right-click it and select **Remove**from the context menu.

-{% hint style="tip" %}
-You will find several useful examples for adding references within this section and within ???.
-{% endhint %}

 Clicking on the **Formulas tab** in the edit window will show a list of all formulas used in the reaction building block.
 This list is a quick overview of formula names within one building block.
 Clicking on a formula in the list will show the references and the equation for the selected formula.
 Right-clicking on a formula in the list opens a context menu that allows you to **Rename**, **Clone** and **Remove** formulas.

 ### Sum Formulas